Why It Works

 Making coleslaw the day after Thanksgiving is not in the spirit of leftover sandwiches; digging out that jar of sauerkraut from the back of the fridge is.
 And after a heavy holiday meal, I'd rather go with the fermented funk of kraut than with the creamy slaw.
 If you really didn't get in enough family squabbling on Thursday night, feel free to argue about what to call this sandwich with your nearest and dearest.
 It is rich, full-bodied, and beautiful, so let's just call it Reubenesque.

-Reheating the Turkey
+Reheating the Turkey and Cranberry Sauce

 To give this sandwich the full Thanksgiving leftovers treatment, I start by reheating pieces of pulled or sliced turkey in the oven in a little foil packet with a touch of turkey or chicken stock to moisten the meat, which, let's be honest, is usually on the dry side.
 Heating the sandwich ingredients is a trick that Daniel uses in his classic Reuben recipe, which ensures that the cheese melts quickly when the sandwiches are assembled.